 Edward B. Adams, educator, author and authority on Korean history and culture, had a dream of founding an international School independent of government and religious sponsorship and affiliation.
-He served as a teacher and principal for the Department of Defense Dependent Schools for over thirteen years in Taiwan, Japan and Korea after receiving his Masters Degree in School Administration from Eastern Washington University.
+He served as a teacher and principal for the Department of Defense Dependent Schools for over thirteen years in Taiwan, Japan and Korea after receiving his Master’s Degree in School Administration from Eastern Washington University.

 His reputation as an author of Korean history, culture and children’s books reached the attention of the Presidential Blue House and in 1973 the Ministry of Education granted him a permit to establish an independent international School.
 This was the first MOE permit granted to a school not affiliated with government, diplomatic or religious organizations.
-SIS became the first foreign school to be fully recognized by the Ministry of Education of the Republic of Korea.

-Seoul International School began as an elementary school on the campus of Konkuk University with 45 students.
-SIS grew rapidly to a high school program and soon received full accreditation from Western Association of Schools and Colleges in 1979.
-Under the leadership of Edward B. Adams and his close associate and partner, Hyung-Shik Kim, it soon became apparent that a new campus must be found
+When Seoul International School became the first foreign school to be fully recognized by the Ministry of Education of the Republic of Korea in 1973, it began as an elementary school with 45 students on Konkuk University campus.
+SIS grew rapidly to a middle and high school program and soon received full accreditation from Western Association of Schools and Colleges in 1979.
+Under Mr. Adams’ leadership, enrollment continued to grow, and it soon became apparent that a new campus must be found